 Walking your dog on a leash is meant to keep them safe and comfortable, so it's up to your learn how to take control of your surroundings and how to handle unexpected situations.

 Being approached by an off-leash dog isn’t always a negative interaction, but you know your well trained dog enough to decide if you want them interacting with a dog that is off-leash.

 Choose the Right Environment to Walk Your Dog

-If you want to take your dog out off-leash, please use the designated off-leash areas in your city.
+If you want to take your dog off-leash, please use the designated off-leash areas in your city.
 Off-leash parks are a great way to socialize with other dogs and the people that also choose to come to that park.
-Just because a dog is generally well-behaved off leash, doesn’t mean that every on-leash dog they meet will be receptive to this interaction.
+Just because a dog is generally well-behaved off leash, doesn’t mean that every dog they meet will be receptive to this interaction.

 Always choose the environment that is right for your dog’s personality and training.
 If your dog is leash reactive, easily spooked, or shows aggressive tendencies towards other dogs, then you should avoid areas with off-leash dogs and high traffic.